benmangold/cartest/README.md

 this is an encoding app which I'm trying to make useful for myself as a musician and audio engineer

-the 'car test' is when one listens to a work-in-progress song or piece of audio on a most familiar sound system, often a car.  the familiar setting offers clearer objectivity and potentially, valuable insight.
+the 'car test' is when one listens to a work-in-progress song or piece of audio on a most familiar sound system, often a car.  the familiar setting offers clearer objectivity and, potentially, valuable insight

 i want to build a tool which helps me find clarity in my audio engineering decisions and sparks of joy in the creative process